ufs-community/uwtools/docs/Users_Guide/working_with_templates.rst

 ``templater.py`` takes in any Jinja2 template file and renders it with user-supplied values. ``templater.py`` takes several command line arguments, including the path to the Jinja2 template file, an optional path to a YAML configuration file, and any additional configuration settings which will override values found in the YAML configuration (config) file or user environment variables.
+If the config file/config items does not contain values for every field in the input file, ``templater.py`` will return an error.

 .. _temp_inp_conf: